The generalized strong subadditivity of the von Neumann entropy for bosonic quantum systems: Preliminaries

 \section{Preliminaries}

 This section contains some notation and facts on quantum Gaussian systems that are needed in the proofs.
-For further details, we refer the reader to the books \cite{ferraro2005gaussian}, \cite{serafini2017quantum} or \cite[Chapter 12]{holevo2019quantum}.
+For further details, we refer the reader to the books [\onlinecite{ferraro2005gaussian}], [\onlinecite{serafini2017quantum}] or [\onlinecite[Chapter 12]{holevo2019quantum}].
 In order to avoid having separate proofs in the cases where $Y_i$ is a quantum Gaussian system or a random variable, at the price of some abuse we employ wherever possible the same notation for the classical and quantum case.

 Let $X$ be a quantum Gaussian system with $m$ modes.
 For any $x\in\mathbb{R}^{2m}$, the \emph{displacement operator} associated to $x$ is the unitary operator $D_x^X$ acting on $L^2(\mathbb{R}^m)$ such that